ibm-cloud-docs/AnalyticsEngine/granting-permissions-to-users.md

    d.
 Service Instance: Choose the service instance that you want to grant access to.

    e.
 Select roles: Select the levels of access you want to provide.

-6. Expand **Cloud Foundry access** and select the organization that you want to give the user access to.

-	a.
-Select a role at the organization level for your user.

-	b.
-Choose a region.

-	c.
-Select the space that you want to grant the user access to.

-	e.
-Select the role that you want to assign to the user.
-To view the service dashboard and perform tasks such as generating service keys you must assign Developer role.